DiiGii/blockchain-scratch/README.md

 Proof-of-work (PoW) is a way to confirm transactions and add new blocks to a blockchain by requiring computers to solve complex math problems.
 It's like a computational puzzle that's hard to solve but easy to verify.

 As an analogy:
 - Imagine a group of people trying to solve a giant Sudoku puzzle.
 The first person to solve it gets to write the next page in a public notebook (the blockchain).
-Everyone can easily check if the solution is correct, but it takes a lot of effort to find the solution in the first place.
+Everyone can easily check if the solution (proof) is correct, but it takes a lot of effort to find the solution in the first place.

 In our implementation, we simply check if the hash of the last proof and the current proof contains 4 leading zeroes.